Amsg-Two/Amsg-Two/README.md

 - 👋 Hi, I’m Amsg Fhdn.
 - 👀 I’m interested in a lot of things.
 - 🌱 I’m currently learning how to effectively use GitHub.
-- 💞️ I’m looking to collaborate on any projects you have.
+- 💞️ I’m looking to collaborate on any projects you need help with.
 - 📫 How to reach me - email (amsgfhdn@gmail.com) or Discord (@D_mon#6546)

 <!---